-Mmmmmmmussels.
-Not to be confused with muscles, of which I have none.
-But these bivalves are so easy to cook and they’re cheap!
+These bivalves are so easy to cook and they’re cheap!
 I mean inexpensive.
 You can find them at most grocery stores and since they’re harvested year round, they’re always in season.
-80% of the mussels sold in North America are from PEI so include some in your Canada Day weekend celebration!
+Steamed Mussels with White Wine, Lemon and Garlic sounds impressive but are a cinch to make!

 Sometimes we cook up a batch and eat them for dinner.
 Just mussels and some bread to soak up the juice.
 But they’re an excellent appetizer too.
 Mussels are so easy to prepare and can be steamed without any extra liquid or seasoning.
 But adding some wine, garlic and onion gives them a little something extra.
 You don’t need any salt because the brine they release when steamed is already salty, just like fresh ocean water.
 It’s called liquor.

+Did you know that 80% of mussels sold in North America are harvested in Prince Edward Island?
 Here’s a great source of information on how to buy mussels.
-They are actually live so you need to take them out of the plastic bag when you get home so they can breathe.
+They’re actually live so you need to take them out of the plastic bag when you get home so they can breathe.
 Keep them in the refrigerator covered with a damp towel if you aren’t going to cook them right away.
 Make sure to check the product tag for harvest and best before date.
 They can be stored for a few days but they’re always best fresh.

 When you’re ready to cook, give them a rinse and discard any mussels with cracked shells.
 If you find an open one, tap it lightly and if it closes, it’s fine.
 If not, it’s probably dead so toss it.